vasishth/SMLP2018/index.md

 [Griebnitzsee Campus, University of Potsdam, Germany](https://www.uni-potsdam.de/db/zeik-portal/gm/lageplan-up.php?komplex=3)

+The summer school will be held at the Griebnitzsee campus of the University of Potsdam; this is about 15-20 minutes away from Berlin zoo station by train.
+Lectures will be held in Haus 6, Rooms S17 (Frequentist stream), S18 (Bayesian stream).
+Invited lectures will be held in Hoersaal H01.
+Campus map: [download from here](https://www.uni-potsdam.de/db/zeik-portal/gm/griebnitzsee.pdf)

+## Traveling to the University of Potsdam

+Please use [bvg.de](http://www.bvg.de/en/) for planning your travel (by train or bus).

+## Hotel accommodation

+All the participants should have received the information about the hotels that we have booked.
+If not, please look at [this list](https://drive.google.com/file/d/1v32RwpDlKjHajOcxpMplNGAvt68PMo71/view?usp=sharing).

 ## About the summer school

 The Second Summer School on Statistical Methods for Linguistics and Psychology will be held in Potsdam, Germany from **September 10-14 2018**. **Note that this summer school follows the annual international <a href="http://amor.cms.hu-berlin.de/~knoeferp/AMLaP2018/Home.html">AMLaP conference</a>, which will be held in Berlin September 6-8 2018**.